judsonlmoore/judsonlmoore.com/_posts/lifesytle/2016-01-25-high-tech-resume-tips.markdown

 ---
 title:			High Tech Tips for Any Resume
 date:			2016-01-25 03:19:18 Z
 categories:		Career
 tags:			whileyoung
 author:			judsonlmoore
 excerpt:		Resume writing is an art form.
 Use these innovative resume tips to show that you understand technology and can think outside of the box.
 layout:			post
+image:			../assets/images/

 ---